upros/acme-integrations/draft-ietf-acme-integrations.md

 The following terms are used in this document:

 - BRSKI: Bootstrapping Remote Secure Key Infrastructures {{!RFC8995}}
+- Pledge:  from {{?RFC8366}}, the prospective device attempting to find and securely join a domain.
+When shipped, it only trusts authorized representatives of the manufacturer.

 - Certification Authority (CA): An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Roots CAs and Subordinate CAs